0jump/personal-website/Plans.md

 ### Other Issues

-  - Add secret information to environment variables
+  - Add secret information to environment variables (and not in a stored file)
   - make https work instead of http
   - DB storage of ip addresses (in home_page_visits) is using `varchar(16)`, can be optimized
   - All forms do not submit when I press enter, bcs input is `type="button"` and not `type="submit"`